MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/data-protection-kubernetes-astra-azure-netapp-files-content.md

 - Simple.
 Establishing data protection policies and on-demand backups should be intuitive.
 These policies and backups shouldn't be dependent on the details of the underlying infrastructure.
 - Portable.
 To make cross-region mobility possible for applications, multiple Kubernetes clusters should be able to consume the backups.
 - Application-aware.
-Your solution should protect the entire application, including standard Kubernetes resources like secrets, ConfigMaps, and persistent volumes.
+Your solution should protect the entire application, including standard Kubernetes resources like secrets, `ConfigMap` objects, and persistent volumes.
 You also need to protect custom Kubernetes resources.
 When possible, backup and recovery procedures should quiesce the application.
 This practice prevents the loss of in-flight data during backups.

 [NetApp Astra Control Service][NetApp Astra Control Service] is a solution for performing stateful backups that meets these goals.
 Astra Control Service offers data protection, disaster recovery, and application mobility.
 It provides stateful AKS workloads with a rich set of storage and application-aware data management services.
 The data protection technology of Azure NetApp Files underlies these services.